tacobayle/ansibleAviLscBootstrap/README.md

 ## Use the ansible playbook to
 1. Wait for the Avi portal to be up
 2. Generate variable to feed the python SDK
-3. Update the password
+3. Update the password (based on the env variable TF_VAR_avi_password)
 4. Create accounts with auto-generated password for automation accounts
-5. export the credentials to an external file for further usage
+5. export the credentials to external files for further usage

 ## Run the playbook:
-ansible-playbook -i hosts main.yml
+ansible-playbook -i hosts local.yml

-## Improvement:
-Handle cluster configuration